turanszkij/WickedEngine/Documentation/WickedEngine-Documentation.md

 This function will block until all jobs have finished for a given workload.
 The current thread starts working on any work left to be finished.
 ### wiInitializer
 [[Header]](../WickedEngine/wiInitializer.h) [[Cpp]](../WickedEngine/wiInitializer.cpp)
-Initializes all engine systems either in a blocking or an asynchronous way
+Initializes all engine systems either in a blocking or an asynchronous way.
 ### wiPlatform
 [[Header]](../WickedEngine/wiPlatform.h)
-You can get native platform specific handles here, such as window handle
+You can get native platform specific handles here, such as window handle.
 - GetWindow <br/>
 Returns the platform specific window handle
 - IsWindowActive <br/>